curegit/stylegan-fastapi/README.md

 ## Notes

-- Ensure that proxy headers are correctly set if used (e.g., Forwarded, X-Forwarded-For) for production environments with a reverse proxy layer.
+- Ensure that proxy headers, if used, are set correctly (e.g., Forwarded, X-Forwarded-For) for production environments with a reverse proxy layer.
-- It is also recommended to set limits on header and body size.
+- It is also recommended to set header and body size limits via Gunicorn or a reverse proxy.

 ## License